What Makes AI Research Replicable? Executable Knowledge Graphs as Scientific Knowledge Representations

 \subsection{Further Analysis}

-\paragraph{Code-based structured knowledge aids AI research replication.} As shown in Table~\ref{tab:ablation}, our ablation study conducted on PaperCoder framework with o3-mini setup, reveals that removing any component degrades performance.
+\paragraph{Code-based structured knowledge aids AI research replication.} As shown in Table~\ref{tab:ablation}, our ablation study conducted on PaperCoder with o3-mini reveals that removing any component degrades performance.
 The most significant drop occurs when removing \textbf{Code Nodes}, decreasing the score by 4.56\% (53.21\% $\rightarrow$ 48.65\%), suggesting that LLM agents benefit immensely from fine-grained knowledge, with executable code being the most critical component.
-Ablating \textbf{Paper Nodes} yields a substantial degradation of 2.13\%, highlighting the value of a high-level structural overview of the target task.
-In contrast, omitting \textbf{Technique Nodes} results in a modest 1.05\% drop, since the function of each technique is already implicitly captured by the Code Nodes, rendering the explicit description redundant.
+Ablating \textbf{Paper Nodes} yields a substantial degradation of 2.13\%, highlighting the value of a structural overview of the target paper.
+In contrast, omitting \textbf{Technique Nodes} results in a modest 1.05\% drop, since the function of each technique is already captured by the Code Nodes, rendering the explicit description redundant.

-\paragraph{Successful reproduction hinges on retrieved code quality.} Building on the above findings, we conduct a further analysis into how the quality of Code Nodes within {\ours} influences performance.
-Using PaperCoder with o3-mini on two high-gain papers, MU-DPO and TTA-FP, we compare {\ours} with four configurations, each repeated three times to mitigate stochasticity (Figure~\ref{fig:ablation}): \textbf{w/o Code}, without access to any code nodes; \textbf{+ Raw Code}, which incorporates code nodes with raw retrieved snippets; \textbf{+ Rewrite}, using LLM-rewritten executable nodes but omitting the verification step.
+\paragraph{Successful reproduction hinges on retrieved code quality.} Building on the above, we conduct a further analysis of how Code Nodes influence performance.
+We analyze the impact of code quality on PaperCoder (o3-mini), comparing four settings with 3 runs each: w/o Code (no code), + Raw Code (raw snippets), + Rewrite (LLM-rewritten but unverified), and + Verify (LLM-rewritten \& verified).

-As illustrated in Figure~\ref{fig:ablation}, our full approach not only achieves the highest mean score but also exhibits low variance.
-Notably, even incorporating raw code snippets (\textit{+ Raw Code}) improves performance, validating that our method effectively localizes necessary code.
-A critical insight emerges from the \textit{+ Rewrite} setting, which underperforms even the raw snippet baseline.
-We attribute this to a misleading guidance phenomenon: well-formatted but contextually irrelevant code can cause the agent to blindly adopt the retrieved snippets, deviating from the target paper's specific implementation.
+As illustrated in Figure~\ref{fig:ablation}, our full method excels in score and stability.
+Notably, even incorporating raw code snippets (\textit{+ Raw Code}) significantly improves performance, validating that our method effectively localizes necessary code.
+The failure of \textit{+ Rewrite} ablation reveals a key insight: \textbf{agents are misled by well-formatted, semantically similar yet technically irrelevant knowledge}, a phenomenon consistent with previous findings \cite{DBLP:journals/corr/abs-2404-03302}.
+Our LLM Verifier mitigates this by prioritizing technical relevance over semantic similarity, filtering out distracting irrelevant information, thus boosting the score improvement varying from 5.75 to 8.20 percentage points.